-- RENI is the first and leading national negotiation designation training company in real estate in North America
+- RENI is the first and leading negotiation training company in real estate in North America.

 - RENI owns the Master Certified Negotiation Expert (MCNE®) designation program and the Certified Negotiation Expert (CNE®) course.
 The MCNE program is the premier negotiation training program in real estate and the CNE course is the most popular negotiation training course in real estate.

-- The ownership group has professional negotiation training from Harvard, Wharton, Karrass, and Oxford University in England.
+- The owners of RENI have professional negotiation training from Harvard, Wharton, Karrass, and Oxford University in England.

 - By combining the negotiation expertise with relevant real estate experience, RENI is able to provide unmatched negotiation training to real estate professionals.